Understanding the Important Role of Witnesses in Power of Attorney: A Comprehensive Guide

 What is the process of witnessing a power of attorney?

-Witnesses observe the principal signing the document, ensuring the agent acts voluntarily and without coercion.
-They may need to write an affidavit attesting to their observations.
-They must also handle any challenges such as signs of mental incapacity or undue influence.
+Witnesses are present to see the head signing the document, thereby making sure that the agent is willing and not forced to do it.
+The latter may be asked to make out an affidavit confirming their observations.
+They shall also deal with any objections such as symptoms of mental disability or undue influence.

 What are the legal implications for the power of attorney witnesses?